Pablo's Inferno: Plot

-Film Possibilities
+Possible film adaptation

-As the comic's popularity continued to grow, Montijo was often questioned on the possibility of a Pablo's Inferno film adaption.
+As the comic's popularity grew, Montijo was often questioned on the possibility of a Pablo's Inferno film adaptation.
 Although open to the idea, he is doubtful of the outcome:

-Some people have seen it and they like it, but they think it’s too big in scope.
+Some people have seen it and they like it, but they think it's too big in scope.
 Some people are a little afraid of it.
 But I would love to, some day.